 Who Were the Real Property Owners Impacted?

 Don’t kid yourself.
 This isn’t the ‘little guy’ versus large corporate greed.
 The far majority of property owners are individual owners or LLCs owned by no more than 2 investors.
 According to a U.S. Department of Housing and Urban Development report issued in June of last year, nearly 72 percent of rental properties, representing 41 percent of all rental units, are owned by individual investors and 86 percent of all rental properties contain only one rental unit.

 Further, a study by the Aspen Institute and the Covid-19 Eviction Defense Project published in August of last year, noted that over 12 million property owners were at risk of not being able to collect rent.

 What this simple math means is that close to 10 million regular Americans like you and me, mom and pop property owners, not big corporations, were suddenly unable to evict a tenant that didn’t want to or couldn’t pay their rent.

-Millions of these property owners relied on this rent to pay their own bills after taking the risk to invest in a property and improve it.
+Millions of these property owners relied on this rent to pay their own bills.
+They took a risk to invest in a property and improve it.

 The Rental Assistance Mess/Legislation

 Yet, these same small business owners (which owning a rental property essentially consists of) weren’t given access to the Economic Injury Disaster Loan Program (EIDL), Emergency EIDL Grants, or the Paycheck Protection Program (PPP).
 In fact, nothing was directly provided to help landlords in either of the Covid relief bills.